shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise1.md

      > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
      > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help

+### Summary

-**Summary:** In this exercise, you explored how to deploy and configure the Azure Connected Machine agent on a Windows machine hosted outside of Azure.
+In this exercise, you explored how to deploy and configure the Azure Connected Machine agent on a Windows machine hosted outside of Azure.
 You learnt about creating Azure Arc-enabled servers so that they can manage the Windows machine.

+Click on **Next** from the lower right corner to move on to the next page.